A gunman killed his brother. Now Farris Barakat is on an American journey.

 Razan, 19, was a runner and the creative one, an aspiring student of design and architecture.
 Her Twitter profile said, "I like buildings and other stuff," and her posts were typical of a bleary-eyed college student downing venti coffees to study.

 All three were popular and high achievers, known in the Raleigh area for their charitable work with the poor and homeless.
-Deah traveled to Turkey to provide dental services for Syrian refugees and was raising money for future clinics.
+Deah traveled to Jordan to provide dental services for Syrian refugees and was raising money for future clinics.
 Yusor, too, had flown to Turkey on a volunteer mission to help Syrians and was planning to join her husband on a future trip.

 They were all-American kids who were keenly aware of their Muslim identities.